seaboyz/java-interview/README.md

 * Architecture-neutral and platform-independent(write once and run anywhere, jvm - another abstraction layer)
 * High-performance(JIT compiler)
 * Interpreted, threaded and dynamic(compiled, bytecode is interpreted at the runtime, typing is statically checked, behavior is dynamic)

+### What is JVM?
+##### Motivation
+* Diffrence bwtween JVM and JRE
+* Characteristics of JVM
+* Role it plays in execution
+##### Answer
+* JVM - Java virtual machine
+* It's the runtime environment for Java programs, a extra layer of abstraction over the hardware
+* Takes the compiled bytecode and executes it
+* input to the JVM is the Bycode, output is the machine code
+* Has a specification that outlines how it should work
+* Diffrent implementation available
+* Essentialy in making Java platform agnostic(write once and run anywhere)